piqnt/fastcontext/README.md

 | FastCanvas.setBackgroundColor(color); | Sets the Canvas background (automatic for first time calling getContext()) |
 | FastContext2D.capture(x, y, w, h, fileName, successCallback,  errorCallback); | Saves the current state of the Canvas as an image |

+### Using FastCanvas Efficiently

+For best performance, minimize the number of draw calls per fram in the GL layer.

+What that means at the JavaScript level is:
+* Use sprite sheets
+* Use as few textures as possible
+* Avoid swapping textures in and out, and preload if possible.
+* Try to batch drawImage calls that use the same texture.
+It is vastly more efficient to make ten drawImage calls in a row using one texture, and then make ten more using a second texture, than to switch back and forth twenty times.

 ### Architecture